odysseyindia/odyssey-tours/content/english/destinations/india/regions/gujarat-and-central-india/amongst-the-maharajas/_index.md

         nights: ''
   - day: 1
     item:
+      - type: city
+        url: /destinations/india/states/maharashtra/cities/mumbai/
+        title: Mumbai
+        content: >-
+          Mumbai is the financial, commercial and industrial capital of India.
+          The city is also the centre of fashion and film-making.

+          The city hums with activity and its 15 million residents seem to be constantly on the move.
+Mumbai used to be just a collection of fishing villages, and first grew only during British colonial rule, so most of the historical monuments are relics from the Raj.
       - type: excursion
         url: >-
           /destinations/india/states/maharashtra/cities/mumbai/excursions/half-day-city-tour-of-mumbai/
+        title: Morning guided tour of Mumbai
         content: >-
           Mumbai’s most famous landmark is the ‘Gateway of India’, a triumphal archway built to commemorate the visit of King George V and Queen Mary